ernius/plutus-cardano-samples/README.md

 build-and-serve-docs
 ```

-Playground should be accesible in: http://localhost:8002/haddock
+Playground should be accesible at: http://localhost:8002/haddock